-This series is brought to you by your Partner Firm of United Benefit Advisors -- the nation's leading independent employee benefits advisory organization with more than 200 Partner offices in 45 states, Canada and the United Kingdom -- and Jackson Lewis P.C., founded in 1958, and dedicated to representing management exclusively in workplace law.
-Jackson Lewis P.C. is one of the fastest-growing workplace law firms in the United States with more than 700 attorneyspracticing in 49 locations nationwide.
+This series is brought to you by your Partner Firm of United Benefit Advisors--the nation's leading independent employee benefits advisory organization with more than 200 Partner offices in the United States, Canada and the United Kingdom-- and Jackson Lewis P.C. founded in 1958, and dedicated to representing management exclusively in workplace law.
+Jackson Lewis P.C. is one of the fastest-growing workplace law firms in the United States with more than 780 attorneys practicing in 55 locations nationwide.

 You are much more than an account or a customer at Dennis Insurance Group!